FreinierCardona/FreinierCardona/README.md

 ---

-> “La tecnología no solo construye soluciones; construye el futuro.
-Aprende, crea y transforma tu mundo con ella.” 🚀
+> “La tecnología no solo construye soluciones; construye el futuro.” 🚀